corticon/corticon-classic-samples/DNA Transcription and Translation/README.md

-# DNA Transcription & Translation" Ruleflow Project
+# DNA Transcription & Translation

 #### **Use Case**
 This ruleflow models **DNA transcription and protein synthesis** by simulating the processes of **messenger RNA (mRNA) translation by ribosomes** and **transfer RNA (tRNA) codon matching**.
 It follows the biological mechanisms where genetic information is **converted into proteins** based on a set of codon-to-amino acid rules.